Murder of John Horgan

-John Horgan was a seven-year-old Irish boy who was murdered by his 16 year old neighbour, Locan Bale, in Palmerstown, Dublin on 14 June 1973.
+John Horgan was a seven-year-old Irish boy who was murdered by his 16 year old neighbour, Lorcan Bale, in Palmerstown, Dublin on 14 June 1973.

 Background

 John Horgan was the only child of Anne and Terry Horgan.
 Terry Horgan was a member of Opus Dei and a founding member of Family Solidarity.

 Murder

 On 14 June 1973 Anne Horgan left her son John in the care of her teenage neighbour, Lorcan Bale, as she visited a friend in hospital.

 Bale took Horgan into fields behind their homes to look for rabbits.
 As Horgan bent downwards to look into the rabbit hole, Bale fatally struck Horgan on the head with a club.
 Bale then placed Horgan's body into a sack and brought him to his home.

 In the attic of the Bale home, Bale tied Horgan to the rafters of the attic nude and posed in a cruciform shape.
 The attic was accessed through a false panel cut into the wardrobe in Bales’ room.

 An alter had been created beneath the body which contained a silver chalice and communion hosts which had been stolen from a local Catholic church.